eschen42/log4cmd/README.md

   - You can modify `logLevelFilter` to remove log levels that you wish to suppress from logging.
 - If you don't like the behavior of `install_example.cmd` you can copy it to `install.cmd` and adjust it accordingly.

 ### Loggers

 Presently there are two loggers:

 - log to standard output
 - log to a file in the designated log directory.

+(The next logger I would like to have would be one that logs to an SQLite database.)

 ### Log-level Filtering